ralna/GALAHAD/doc/Julia/rst-dir/llsr_functions.rst

 	*
 		- m

-		- is a scalar variable of type Int32 that holds the number of residuals, i.e., the number of rows of $A$. m must be positive.
+		- is a scalar variable of type INT that holds the number of residuals, i.e., the number of rows of $A$. m must be positive.

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of variables, i.e., the number of columns of $A$. n must be positive.
+		- is a scalar variable of type INT that holds the number of variables, i.e., the number of columns of $A$. n must be positive.

 	*
 		- A_type